Travel rarely is cheap, and lodging is one of the biggest vacation expenses — especially during these inflationary times.

-This may sound like a stretch, but it’s possible.
-Following are 10 ways to cut your lodging expenses to zero.
+Following are ways to cut your lodging expenses to as little as zero.

 1. Use credit card rewards